tgrohens/phd/README.md

 ## Compiling

-You can use [`latexmk`](https://mg.readthedocs.io/latexmk.html) to compile the document, or simply download the [latest version](https://tgrohens.gitlabpages.inria.fr/phd/phd.pdf).
+You can use [`latexmk`](https://mg.readthedocs.io/latexmk.html) to compile the document locally, or simply download the [latest version](https://tgrohens.gitlabpages.inria.fr/phd/phd.pdf).